Billing & Service Problems

 4325 Mail Service Center

-If you get services from a municipal utility, contact your city manager’s office.
-The Utilities Commission doesn’t regulate utilities run by towns, counties and membership cooperatives.
+- If you get services from a municipal utility, contact your city manager’s office.
 Generally, town and county utility systems have broad authority under North Carolina law to establish rates, collections practices and service.
-If you have a dispute that can’t be resolved with the public works staff, you can appeal to the city/county manager, and possibly to the town council or county commissioners.
+If you have a dispute that can’t be resolved by working with the municipality’s utilities employees, you can appeal to the city/county manager, and possibly to the town council or county commissioners.

-If you’re served by an electrical cooperative, contact the Rural Electrification Authority.
+- If you’re served by an electrical cooperative, contact the Rural Electrification Authority.
 Electrical cooperative members elect a Board of Directors to set bylaws, rates, and service rules.
 The Board in turn hires an administrator to manage day-to-day operations.
 To resolve a dispute with an electrical cooperative, contact the administrator first.
-If the matter is not settled to your satisfaction, the Rural Electrification Authority at (919) 733-7513 may be able to help.
+If the matter is not settled to your satisfaction, the Rural Electrification Authority (919-814-4696) may be able to help.

 We Can Help